monadli/ftl/README.md

 [3.14, 6.28] .-> sin
 ```

+Please note that such new operator extending `->` will have precedence the same as regular binary operator, not the one that `->` has.
 #### Binary Operator Prefix
-Besides defining different kinds of operators, one can define a binary operator prefix that can be applied to any binary operator.
+Besides defining different kinds of operators, one can define a binary operator prefix (not prefix operator) that can be applied to any binary operator.

 A binary operator prefix can be declared as:
 ```